matter-labs/zksync-web-era-docs/docs/tools/hardhat/getting-started.md

 ::: warning Request-Rate Exceeded message

 - This message is caused by using the default RPC endpoints provided by ethers.
-- To avoid this, use your own Goerli RPC endpoint in the `hardhat.config.ts` file.
+- To avoid this, use your own Sepolia RPC endpoint in the `hardhat.config.ts` file.
 - Find multiple [node providers here](https://github.com/arddluma/awesome-list-rpc-nodes-providers).
   :::